 Here are a few project management options to consider:

-Let’s face it – tax season can be tough for anyone running a business.
-If you don’t keep good records of your income and expenses, it’s even more of a hassle.
+Let’s face it – tax season can be challenging for anyone running a business.
+But, if you don’t keep good records of your income and expenses, it’s even more of a hassle.

 That’s why you should consider accounting software to help you stay on track year-round.
 There are lots of options available, but one good option you could use is Freshbooks, which is cloud accounting software for small business owners.
 Freshbooks makes it easy to see your income and expenses at a glance, and that information can help you budget and plan for the future.